Purchase Advanced Tickets - Buy Ticket

-David Archuleta became one of the most recognizable figures on television in 2008, when his tenor vocals and boyish charm helped earn him a second-place finish on American Idol.
+David Archuleta became one of the most recognizable figures on television in 2008.
 Although born in Miami, Florida, he’d spent most of his childhood in Utah, where he lived with his parents (Jeff, a jazz trumpeter, and Lupe Marie, a Honduran salsa singer) and four siblings.
 Inspired by a videotaped performance of Les Misérables, Archuleta began singing at age six, and his talent helped him secure performances at the Utah Talent Competition, The Jenny Jones Show, and Star Search, where he was crowned Junior Vocal Champion in 2003.

 In 2012, Archuleta began a two-year religious mission in Chile, and music he recorded before his sabbatical began to appear.
 First, there was the Philippines-only release Forevermore and his covers album BEGIN., the latter of which included the newly recorded track “Broken,” co-written by Archuleta.
 In spring of 2013, Forevermore was repurposed for the American release No Matter How Far.
 After his mission trip concluded, Archuleta returned to his home in Utah in early 2014 and set out on a tour.
 In the years that followed, he released a handful of stand-alone singles, including “Nunca Pense” and “Glorious.”
 He returned in 2017 with the Orion EP, which included the singles “Numb” and “Up All Night.”
 Those tracks would appear on his album Postcards in the Sky, which arrived in October. ~ Andrew Leahey